 Margarita Leahy, MA, Ed.S, NCC, LPC, LCADC, ACS

 Executive Directormcada@mercercouncil.org(609) 396-5874Ms.
-Leahy comes to the council leadership position as a bilingual, bicultural resident of Mercer County.
+Leahy comes to the Mercer Council leadership and Clinical Supervision position in 2022.
+She is a bilingual, bicultural long-time resident of Mercer County.
 She is a Rider University graduate with her M.A. degree in Community Counseling and her post-master’s degree (Ed.S.) in Counseling Services.
-She is committed to the Mercer County community and to the mission of the Mercer Council.
+She is committed to the Mercer County community and the mission and vision of Mercer Council.
+Ms. Leahy has many years of clinical, administrative, psychiatric, educational/prevention work, and leadership experience, with her most recent position as the Assistant Director of Counseling and Prevention Services at a local university.

-As part of the Executive Team she is responsible for sustaining the revenue of the agency and seeking new funding opportunities to expand the Council’s services.
-She has been with the Council since 2006, initially serving as a volunteer before becoming full time administrative assistant, being in the current role since 2017.
+Director of Operationscarulmohan@mercercouncil.org(609) 396-5874 x220Catherine has been with Mercer Council since 2006, initially serving as a volunteer before becoming a full-time administrative assistant, being in her current role since 2017.

 Lisa Kauffman